-It’s well known that Google modifies SERP titles by making minor changes, such as putting a company’s name to the end.
-However, Google is currently replacing titles with new text.
+It’s widely acknowledged that Google occasionally tweaks SERP (Search Engine Results Page) titles by making minor adjustments, such as appending a company’s name to the end.
+However, Google has now taken it further by replacing titles with entirely new text.

-Because page titles provide vital context to search engines, they have a significant impact on click-through rates.
-However, according to a recent study, Google rewrites page titles more than 60% of the time.
+Since page titles play a crucial role in providing context to search engines, they substantially impact click-through rates.
+Nevertheless, a recent study reveals that Google goes further and rewrites page titles more than 60% of the time.

 This number generally agrees with an earlier study conducted by Dr. Pete Meyers and another by Alexis Rylko using slightly different methodologies.
 To be fair, many of these Google rewrites are minor (while many aren’t) but 61% is still a very large number.